 - Cleanse.
 Rinse skin thoroughly and lightly pat dry with a soft towel.

 - Fight redness.
-There's a chance of getting ingrown hairs.
-Flawless Ingrown Hair Serum can help with bumps, redness, and ingrown hairs.
+There's a chance of getting ingrown hairs. fur.'s Ingrown Concentrate ($28) can help with bumps, redness, and ingrown hairs.

 - Keep all products on the outside of your body only.
 And avoid shaving during your period, as skin is more sensitive.